 SFT offers several advantages.
 The most important is improved task-specific performance, with models showing dramatic improvements in instruction following, response quality, and domain expertise after SFT.

-In addition, since you're training on explicit examples of desired behavior, you can more easily control the model's responses and maintain consistency across similar queries.
+In addition, since the model is trained on explicit examples of desired behavior, its responses can be controlled, maintaining consistency across similar queries.

 Implementation is manageable compared with that of more advanced techniques like reinforcement learning.
-The straightforward nature of the approach makes it accessible to smaller teams and individual researchers.
+Making the process accessible to smaller teams and individual researchers.

 Limitations include the risk of catastrophic forgetting, where models may lose some of their general abilities while gaining task-specific skills.
-Careful dataset curation and training procedures can reduce this issue.
+Careful dataset curation and training procedures can mitigate this risk.

 The quality of your SFT results depends entirely on the quality of your training data.
 Poor examples will teach your model poor behavior, and this effect compounds across the entire training process.